rikzanx/awesome-indonesia-repo/CONTRIBUTING.md

 - Check your spelling and grammar (English & Indonesia)
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
-- Time to opened PR!
+- Time to open your PR!